angband/angband/docs/birth.rst

 Paladin
   A Paladin is a warrior/priest.
 Paladins are very good fighters, second only to the warrior class, but not very good at missile weapons.
-They receive prayers at a slower pace then the priest, but can use all but the most powerful prayers.
+They receive prayers at a slower pace than the priest, but can use all but the most powerful prayers.
 A paladin lacks much in the way of abilities.
   Paladins have poor stealth, perception, searching, and magical device use.
   They have a decent saving throw due to their divine alliance.
 Their